Our capacity to love and to care can open one more time each day. --G. Hill

 So, I wonder about my own capacity for compassion.
 Am I out of room to feel?
 Do I look away?
 Do I marginalize the loss?
 Do I cast blame or do I call on in my own first responder, the loving infinite healing spirit of God?

 In many ways, it feels as though I am standing at the entryway to a new world.
 Like the serotinous pinecones housing great potential of renewal, I am waiting for new seeds of life to spring.
 Waiting and waiting.
-But this I know, while I may not have unlimited capacity, with help from my angels, I can care, I can feel compassion and I can respond in prayer, always just one more time.
+But this I know: While I may not have unlimited capacity, with help from God and my angels, I can care, I can feel compassion and I can respond in prayer, always just one more time.

 Capacity to forgive is there, ready to heal just one more time.

 Capacity of time is there, ready to share, just one more time.